Through The Fibro Fog

 At A&E, they did nothing other than take some blood and give me anti-nausea medication.
 I wasn't nauseous, so that prescription remains a mystery!
 Of course, MCAS wasn't going to be on the forefront of the minds of the doctors or nurses, as it is a rare condition.
 I frequently come across medical professionals that have never heard of it; some google it in front of me . . .

 I was finally diagnosed with MCAS some months later, and prescribed antihistamines and mast cell stabilisers.
-I was also advised to take quercetin, a flavanol that is known to help with the condition, and follow a low histamine diet.
+I was also advised to take quercetin, a flavanol that is being investigated as a supplement to help the condition, and follow a low histamine diet.
 In my opinion, the combination of these medications, supplements and dietary changes has stopped my condition from becoming worse.

 However, I do still suffer from flare-ups of symptoms.
 I think most people with chronic illness, whether MCAS or another condition, will agree with me when I say that a flare-up of symptoms is an emotional time.